goldsky-io/docs-v1/src/pages/fusion/transforms.md

 {% callout title="Transformations update in real-time" %}
 As data is added to a blockchain, each transformation is kept up-to-date with the latest block.

-This allows you to use your streams for transactional use cases within your applications.
+This allows you to use your pipelines for transactional use cases within your applications.
 {% /callout %}

 ## Example use cases